charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### clprolf AND THE DIFFERENT INTERPRETATIONS

 clprolf allows to have our free interpretation of our class design and class meaning.
-For example, you could see business logic as the work of a business expert, so use a simu_real_world_obj.
+For example, you could see business logic as the work of a business expert, so use a simu_real_obj.
 Other people could use comp_as_worker.

 ### God objects or God objects-like prevention
 A classical OOP class, would be equivalent to a "class_for object" in clprolf.
 So it opens the door to God objects, or similar.
 That's why clprolf enables classes for more precise objects.